ckemere/TreadmillTracker/ClientSide/README.md

 ### Using the Raspberry Pi interface
-The shield does not work out of the box (with a Ubuntu server image).
+The shield does not work out of the box (with a Ubuntu server image, e.g., ubuntu-19.04-preinstalled-server-armhf+raspi3.img.xz from here:[http://cdimage.ubuntu.com/releases/19.04/release/]).
 We need to mess with boot settings.
 General notes about the Raspberry Pi HW serial ports are [here](https://www.raspberrypi.org/documentation/configuration/uart.md).
 The upshot is that we need to do two things.